 Australian streetwear and sneaker brand Culture Kings is an example of a company that offers a slick “build your own” bundling experience.

-With a lot of money being spent by shoppers during the holidays, saving some of it through a promotional discount can be an attractive and popular incentive to offer—especially given the financial hardships many shoppers have faced this year as a result of the coronavirus pandemic.
+With a lot of money being spent by shoppers during the holidays, saving some of it through a promotional discount can be an attractive and popular incentive to offer.

-According to research by Deloitte, 74 percent of shoppers put price discounts at the top of their wishlist when it comes to holiday promotions.
-What’s more, 47 percent of consumers would try a new online retailer if offered a coupon or discount.
+According to research by Deloitte, 74%of shoppers put price discounts at the top of their wishlist when it comes to holiday promotions.
+What’s more, 47% of consumers would try a new online retailer if offered a coupon or discount.

 While discounts are a popular way to incentivize shoppers, brands must be mindful of their profit margins and craft a smart strategy that rewards both their customers and their bottom line.